bookofproofs/bookofproofs.github.io/_sources/history/19th-century/liouville.md

 * The election defeat proved another turning point in Liouville's life.
 * His chair at the Collège de France was declared vacant in 1850 and Cauchy and Liouville competed for the post.
 * In a close contest Liouville triumphed and began his lectures at the Collège de France in 1851.
-* In fact 1856 and 1857 were two of Liouville's most productive years.
+* 1856 and 1857 were two of Liouville's most productive years.
 * Not only did he have a high teaching load but Liouville was a perfectionist which meant that when he felt that he could not devote all the time necessary to give the best possible lectures he began to suffer.
 * Another blow to Liouville was the death of Dirichlet in 1859.
 * Liouville's mathematical work was extremely wide ranging, from mathematical physics to astronomy to pure mathematics.